 Come to the Barnes, or we’ll come to you.
 Our programs will nourish your students’ imaginations and serve your curricular goals.

-The Barnes provides free in-depth programming to partner schools in the School District of Philadelphia (pre-K and grades 3, 5, and 7), Catholic schools in the Delaware Valley (grades 3, 5, and 7), Camden Catholic Partnership Schools (grade 3), and Camden public schools (pre-K) to provide free in-depth programming to schools.
-Students receive two one-hour in-class lessons with a Barnes educator, before and after a field trip to the Barnes, and a post-visit lesson at their school.
-These programs include materials, busing, and admission.
+The Barnes provides free in-depth programming to partner schools in the School District of Philadelphia (pre-K and grades 3, 5, and 7), Catholic schools in the Delaware Valley (grades 3, 5, and 7), Camden Catholic Partnership Schools (grade 3), and Camden public schools (pre-K).
+Students receive an online pre-visit lesson, a field trip to the Barnes, and a post-visit lesson at their school.
+These programs include materials, busing, and admission costs.

 Look!
 Reflect!
 Connect!
 (Pre-K)